drivelling-spinel/VSBCMI/README.md

       1.8.          - last merged tag of VSBHDA
-          1.        - version of VSBCMI-specifc code on top of merged VSBHDA tag
-                    - or 0 when VSBHDA features are added ahead of VSBHDA tag released 99      - last merged VSBHDA commit number
+          1.        - version of VSBCMI-specifc code on top of merged VSBHDA tag 99      - last merged VSBHDA commit number

 Forked from v1.7 of ...